 Most of us take gripping for granted.
 But when arthritis pain flares up, even something as simple as twisting a door handle can trigger excruciating pain.
 Clearly, such inflammation makes it almost impossible to live alone, so something must be done.

 There is a myriad of grip aids available specifically for arthritis sufferers.
 There are attachments for light switches and keys.
 There are also multi-purpose household grips, for tasks as diverse as opening a pull tab to holding a coffee mug.

 Our society judges by appearances.
 Moreover, for mobility-impaired individuals, getting to work in the morning and getting home in the evening may be a herculean task.
 So, a virtual assistant position is a way for these individuals to use their minds without worrying about the limitations of their physical conditions.
 There is also a matchmaker market, as people who need part-time virtual assistants who are both qualified and reliable do not always know where to turn to find them.

-Virtual assistant may also be ideal for patients recovering from some kinds of brain injuries, because these individuals sometimes have a hard time with social interaction.
+Virtual assistants may also be ideal for patients recovering from some kinds of brain injuries because these individuals sometimes have a hard time with social interaction.

 The AI revolution (Cortana, Siri, and friends) have expanded the opportunities for mobility-impaired individuals because they are so easy to use and save so much time.
 That’s especially true for people with severe disabilities, such as blindness or paraplegia.

 With some thoughtful planning and proper execution, you can make life much richer for both yourself and a mobility-impaired person in your life.